tzuhwan/rock-paper-scissors/README.md

-A simple rock-paper-scissors simulator coded in Javascript.
+A simple rock-paper-scissors simulator coded in Javascript without using any if statements.